 Entertainment: It was planned and executed as best of the entertainment possible on this earth.
-A group of 30 blind children were invited from the central blind school so as to accompany us to increase the grace of our party.
+A group of 30 blind children was invited from the central blind school so as to accompany us to increase the grace of our party.

 Location: Location was finalized as one of the nearby community hall.